ManasiHaldankar/Leetcode-SQL-solutions/README.md

 Write a solution to fix the names so that only the first character is uppercase and the rest are lowercase.
 Return the result table ordered by user_id.

+45. Patients With a Condition

+Write a solution to find the patient_id, patient_name, and conditions of the patients who have Type I Diabetes.
+Type I Diabetes always starts with DIAB1 prefix.
+Return the result table in any order.

+46. Delete Duplicate Emails

+Write a solution to delete all duplicate emails, keeping only one unique email with the smallest id.